Sergei Pankejeff: Der Wolfsmann (The Wolf Man)

-In January 1910, Pankejeff's physician brought him to Vienna to have treatment with Freud.
+In January 1910, Pankejeff's physician Leonid Drosnes brought him to Vienna to have treatment with Freud.
 Pankejeff and Freud met with each other many times between February 1910 and July 1914, and a few times thereafter, including a brief psychoanalysis in 1919.
 Pankejeff's "nervous problems" included his inability to have bowel movements without the assistance of an enema, as well as debilitating depression.
 Initially, according to Freud, Pankejeff resisted opening up to full analysis, until Freud gave him a year deadline for analysis, prompting Pankejeff to give up his resistances.

 Freud's first publication on the "Wolf Man" was "From the History of an Infantile Neurosis" (Aus der Geschichte einer infantilen Neurose), written at the end of 1914, but not published until 1918.
 Freud's treatment of Pankejeff centered on a dream the latter had as a very young child which he described to Freud: